Published: November 17, 2020

 5. 69% of the public prefers to use a chatbot instead of a company’s official app.

 Is it time to say that one technology has outperformed the other?
 According to these numbers, yes.
-However, an adequate combination of both media types is the best way to go.
+However, an adequate combination of both means of communication is the best way to go.

-Designed to mimic human conversations based on predefined instructions and answers, this conversation robot could identify about 250 types of phrases.
-Despite this, Eliza failed the Turing Test and, consequently, as an automated psychologist.
-However, its invention was a significant breakthrough, paving the way for today’s chatbots.
+As it was designed to imitate human conversations, mainly by drawing on a set of predefined instructions and answers, this conversation robot could recognize about 250 types of phrases.
+This invention was a significant breakthrough, paving the way for today’s chatbots, as we can see in these chatbot stats for 2021.

-9. When used for customer-business interactions, live chat has a 73% satisfaction rate.
+9. When used for customer-business interactions, live chat has an 82% satisfaction rate.

 Virtually everyone who uses the internet has probably used a live chat system.
 Many businesses use them to deliver quick responses to customers.
-And now, users have begun indicating that this software is an effective way to manage customer relations—with a 73% satisfaction rate, according to B2B chatbot stats.
+And now, users have begun indicating that this software is an effective way to manage customer relations—with an 82% satisfaction rate, as per the latest B2B chatbot stats.

-10. 43% of users prefer to interact with people over chatbots.
+10. 50% of users prefer to interact with humans rather than with chatbots.

-Although the public relies much more on chatbots than before, there is still a percentage of users, 43% of them to be precise, who prefer to deal with a human element instead of a chatbot, according to the recent facts about bots.
+Although the public relies much more on chatbots than before, there is still a percentage of users, 50% of them to be precise, who prefer to deal with a human element instead of a chatbot because they think that chatbots make it harder to resolve an issue, recent chatbot facts show.

 We know that chatbots can handle completely predictable situations.
 But what about when there is more than one way to ask the same thing?
 Or when the user tries to search for something that’s not in the program’s algorithm?
 Effectively covering all the ways that the same question can be asked in the same configuration is virtually unlikely.